-As a buyer of goods and services, you will likely have two goals: 1) To improve cash flow by extending your days payables outstanding (DPO)—the average time it takes for your company to pay creditors, and 2) To reduce costs by qualifying for discount savings.
-Achieving your goals will put some pressures on your suppliers, who need to accelerate their receivables to reduce their days sales outstanding (DSO)—the average time it takes to collect revenue and turn it into cash after making a sale.
+As a buyer of goods and services, you will likely have two goals: First, to improve cash flow by extending your days payables outstanding (DPO) – the average time it takes for your company to pay creditors.
+Second, to reduce costs by qualifying for discount savings.
+Achieving your goals will put some pressures on your suppliers, who need to accelerate their receivables to reduce their days sales outstanding (DSO) – the average time it takes to collect revenue and turn it into cash after making a sale.

 - Pay past the discount date, but before the net-term date, to capture sliding scale or prorated discounts (a cash management option not possible with traditional discount terms).

 - Pay on the due date to preserve cash and maximize the return on the float.

 - Establish a new term policy.
 For example, extend net terms from 30 days to 45 days to stretch DPO and increase the float and working capital from suppliers who do not accept an early payment discount term.